igorskh/goBpoReader/README.md

 # Go BPO Reader
 A class for Boost parameters option files parser for Golang

+Any value of the configuration file is stored as a string.

 ## Example
 ```
 cfgManager := bporeader.BpoReader{}